 The San Bernardino shooting case offers a promising avenue.
 The FBI has hitched its strategy to create legal precedent to a widely reported terrorist attack.
 Few people are concerned about maintaining the privacy of Syed Rizwan Farook’s iPhone; a lot of people are worried about national security.
 And so the FBI found a way to market its case to the general public as well as the courts and political leaders.

-Few people are concerned about maintaining the privacy of Farook’s iPhone; a lot of people are worried about national security.
 The FBI wants to frame the case around one simple question: Does Apple have a legal and moral obligation to do everything possible to hold the people behind the San Bernardino attacks accountable, and perhaps even stop another terrorist attack?

 But the facts behind the case tell a different story.